Formstack guidelines

 • Do not create custom themes.

-• Do not use inaccessible fields: Credit card, signature, date and time selector (use short answer), or matrix.
+• Do not use inaccessible fields: Credit card, signature, or matrix.

-• Forms should be reviewed and audited annually to ensure they are current and still needed, otherwise deleted.
+• Review and audit your forms annually to ensure they are current and still needed, otherwise delete old forms.

 Failure to comply with the terms of use may result is loss of account access.